petervelosy/freeplane-zotero/README.md

 ```

 - The addon installation file will be located at `freeplane-zotero/build/addon/freeplane-zotero-[version].addon.mm` .
 Please make sure you use the .mm file including the version number, as the other one is just a copy of the addon definition file that cannot be used for installation.

-## How to install

-- Install Freeplane and Zotero if not installed yet
-- Build or [download](https://www.petervelosy.com/freeplane-zotero-current.mm) the addon.
-Double click the .mm file to install it.
-(Alternatively, open Tools/Addons in Freeplane and browse for this file, then click Install)

 ## Important Notice